campa-consortium/pals/source/element-parameters.md

 ```

 %---------------------------------------------------------------------------------------------------
-## Dependent and User Set parameters.
+## User Set (Input) and Dependent (Output) parameters.

 Some parameters are set in the lattice file.
-These parameters are called "User settable".
+These parameters are called "User settable" or "input".
-Some parameters are not settable and will be computed by lattice expansion code.
+Some parameters will be computed by the Translator during lattice expansion.
+These parameters are called "dependent" or "output" parameters.
+There is a third class of parameters that can be an input
+parameter if it is set in the lattice file or will be an output parameter if not set.

 For example, the `FloorP` parameters can be set for the `BeginningEle` element which is the
 first element of any branch line.
 For most other elements, the `FloorP` parameters can
-be calculated starting at the `BeginningEle` and working
+be calculated starting at the `BeginningEle` and working forward computing the floor parameters
+element-by-element.

 %---------------------------------------------------------------------------------------------------